 Categories

 I really hate to be positive so early on a Monday morning, but Apple’s Notes app is excellent.
 It does everything you’d want a notes app to do, and does it simply, intuitively and seamlessly across devices.

-But, of course, she’s already trying to dilute my grouchiness with these exceptional fits of approval I sometimes suffer.
-So when I had a rare positive design outburst this morning (over Apple Notes actually being good) she got all excited that I could like something, and thought it was proof that I’m capable of a full range of normal human emotions, extending all the way from loathing to provisional acceptance.
+Of course, she’s already trying to dilute my grouchiness concept by encouraging the rare spasms of approval I sometimes suffer.
+I had a rare positive design outburst this morning (over Apple Notes actually being good) and she got all excited that I could like something, and took it as proof that I’m capable of a full range of normal human emotions, extending all the way from loathing to resigned acceptance.

-She suggested that I do a few positive posts every now and then.
-I told her I’d already done that before, and that I have a whole category dedicated to positivity, but that I’d try to keep the positive-to-negative content on this blog proportionate to real-world competence-to-incompetence incidence.
-Which means you can look forward to seeing another positive remark somewhere around 2032 or 2033.
+She’s urging me to do a few positive posts every now and then.
+I told her I’d already a positive post before, which is plenty, and that I even have a whole category dedicated to positivity.
+But I must insist that the positive-to-negative content on this blog must remain proportionate to real-world competence-to-incompetence incidence.
+This means you can look forward to seeing another positive remark somewhere around 2032 or 2033.

+Categories